BitLocker Keys Backup to Azure Key Vault

 # Get all Windows devices from Intune

-Write-Information "Retrieving Windows devices from Intune..." -InformationAction Continue
+Write-Output "Retrieving Windows devices from Intune..."

-$devicesUri = "https://graph.microsoft.com/beta/deviceManagement/managedDevices?`$filter=operatingSystem eq 'Windows'"
+$devicesUri = "https://graph.microsoft.com/beta/deviceManagement/managedDevices?`$filter=operatingSystem eq 'Windows'&`$select=id,deviceName,serialNumber,azureADDeviceId,model,manufacturer,isEncrypted"

 $devices = Get-MgGraphAllPage -Uri $devicesUri